-Some food retailers require suppliers to comply with certain requirements, specific to their own regulations and guidelines, before doing business with them.
+Some food retailers and foodservice operators require suppliers to comply with certain requirements, specific to their own regulations and guidelines, before doing business with them.
 FoodChain ID is approved to perform audits for:

 Any of these supplier audits may be combined with other GFSI audits, saving you money, time and resources.